msreejata/msreejata/README.md

 When I’m not debugging my way through the matrix or designing interfaces that don’t make users cry, you’ll find me:

-- 🎨 Whipping up artsy things – from digital designs to doodles
+🎨 Whipping up artsy things – from designs to doodles
-- 💻 Building fun side projects no one asked for (but everyone needs)
-- 🧠 On a never-ending quest to level up my dev skills
+💻 Building fun side projects no one asked for (but everyone needs) 🧠 On a never-ending quest to level up my dev skills

 <h3 align="left">Connect with me:</h3>
 <p align="left">